What is a semen analysis?

-If you have an abnormal semen analysis, your Atlantic Reproductive Medicine Specialist specialists will discuss all potential additional tests and treatments in great detail to ensure you are fully informed.
+If you have an abnormal semen analysis, the specialists at Atlantic Reproductive Medicine will discuss all potential additional tests and treatments in great detail to ensure you are fully informed.
 You are making the best decisions for what steps to take next, given your unique medical history, personal preference, and desired goals.

 The Atlantic Difference

 What makes having a semen analysis at Atlantic Reproductive Medicine better than one you can get at a hospital or a mail-in service?
 Many hospitals, large-scale laboratories, and mail-in services only provide what is called a computer-assisted semen analysis, which is performed by a machine.
 These analyses are susceptible to inaccuracies.
 At Atlantic Reproductive Medicine, a certified andrologist counts sperm and assesses for other abnormalities using state-of-the-art equipment and techniques.
 In direct consultation with a fellowship-trained reproductive urologist, a lab director certifies and reviews the results.
 A reproductive urologist is available for consultation with couples who have an abnormal semen analysis.